-genkey byte array (required)

-Contains the generic key to be compared to the keys contained in the record read by FREAD.

-length1 integer by value (required)

-The length in bytes of genkey, which must be less than length2.

-key byte array (required)

-This contains an entire key to which the user wants to compare genkey.

-length2 integer by value (required)

-The length in bytes of key, which must be greater than length 1.

-result integer by reference (required)

-The result of the compare:

-The retrieved key matches the generic key exactly for a length of length1.

-The retrieved key does not match the generic key: it is different only because of priority (e.g., uppercase versus lowercase characters or accent).
+genkey Contains ray (required) the generic key to be compared to the keys contained in the d by FREAD. length1 - by value (required) h in bytes of genkey, which must be less than length2. key - ray (required) tins an entire key to which the user wants to compare genkey. length2 integer by value ( required ) The length in bytes of key , which must be greater than length1 . result integer by reference ( required ) The result of the compare: 0 The retrieved key matches the generic key exactly for a length of $length1$ .
+1 The retrieved key does not match the generic key: it is different only because of priority (e.g., uppercase versus lowercase characters or accent).
 The FREAD key is still in range.
 This means that records may follow whose key matches the generic key exactly.

-- The retrieved key is less than the generic one (its collating order precedes the key specified).
+- 2 The retrieved key is less than the generic one (its collating order precedes the key specified).
 It does not match genkey.
 This means the FREAD call found a record which precedes the range requested.
-Records which match genkey may follow. - The retrieved key is greater than the generic key (it collates after the specified key).
+Records which match genkey may follow. - 3 The retrieved key is greater than the generic key (it collates after the specified key).
 This means that the FREAD call found a record whose key follows the specified range.
 No records matching genkey follow.

-The language ID number indicating the collating sequence to be used for the compare.
+langnum integer by value (required) The language ID number indicating the collating sequence to be used for the compare.